ronaldooeee/CMSI-486/README.md

 - Car Index (Primary Key)
   - An arbitrary integer generated for the express purpose of serving as a unique identifier for each car.
 - Model
-  - A character string consisting of the common American name of the car and any potential modifiers ("GT," "Sport," etc.)
+  - A character string consisting of the common American name of the car along with any potential modifiers ("GT," "Sport," etc.).
 - Year
-  - A 4-digit integer consisting of the model-year of the specific car from which the data were drawn.
+  - A 4-digit integer consisting of the Gregorian model-year of the specific car from which the data were drawn.
 - MSRP
-  - An integer expressing (suggested) retail price of the car from dealers (rounded to the nearest dollar) at the time of its manufacture and sale.
+  - An integer expressing (suggested) US retail price of the car from dealers (rounded to the nearest dollar) at the time of its manufacture and sale.
 For "legacy" vehicles built prior to the 21st century, this value will not be readily comparable to that of newer cars, and - as with some extremely exclusive contemporary cars for which no exact price is readily available - some approximations have been made with the source data.
 - Performance Index
   - A foreign key into the Performance Table, to match a car with its relevant performance data.